Editor’s note: This review was originally published at the 2018 New York Film Festival.

 The sincerity of Volf’s attempt is hard to square with the futility of his actions, as it was always going to be.
 And so the film resolves as a passionate tribute to a woman who commanded the world’s attention, but was never afforded its decency.
 It’s a curtain call for Callas, and a chance for the great singer to be heard again.

-“Maria by Callas” screened at the 2018 New York Film Festival.
-Sony Pictures Classics will release it in theaters on November 2.
+Sony Pictures Classics will release “Maria by Callas” in theaters on Friday, November 2.